FreedomGhanaLabs/Freedoom-dashboard/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Private Project Notes
+## 🔒 Private Project Notes

+**This is a private repository.**

-This project is not intended for public distribution or use.
-All functionalities and data handling are specific to the private requirements of this project.
-Redistribution or unauthorized access is strictly prohibited.
+This project is developed exclusively for internal use and is not intended for public distribution, open-source contribution, or external use.
+All functionalities, data handling, and design decisions are tailored to specific private requirements.

+**Strictly Confidential:** Unauthorized access, reproduction, distribution, or use of this codebase or any derived materials is strictly prohibited.